A Unified Programming Model for Heterogeneous Computing with CPU and Accelerator Technologies: Scope of Application of UPM

 \section{Scope of Application of UPM}

 Architectures composed of CPUs and accelerators are increasingly popular in computing systems.
-Today many computing systems, ranging from embedded systems, to mobile computing systems, to HPC systems, and to cloud computing systems, are equipped with accelerators.
+Today many computing systems, ranging from embedded systems, to mobile computing systems, to HPC systems, to cloud computing systems, and to quantum-classical hybrid computing systems are equipped with accelerators.
 UPM can be applied to all these systems since CPU and accelerator technologies are used in the computing systems.